Dual Extrapolation for Sparse Generalized Linear Models: GLMs, Vector AutoRegressive sequences and sign identification

-Note that we could use a more complex regularizer in \Cref{eq:sparse_glm}, to handle group penalties for example.
+A more complex regularizer could be used in \Cref{eq:sparse_glm}, to handle group penalties for example.
 For the sake of clarity we rather remain specific, and generalize to other penalties when needed in \Cref{sub:multitask_lasso}.

 \begin{proposition}[Duality for sparse GLMs] A dual formulation of \Cref{eq:sparse_glm} reads: \begin{problem} \thetaopt = \argmax_{\theta \in \Delta_X} \underbrace{ \left(- \sum_{i=1}^{n} f_i^*(-\lambda \theta_i) \right)}_{\cD(\theta)} \enspace, \end{problem} where $\Delta_X = \condsetin{\theta \in \bbR^n}{\normin{X^\top \theta}_\infty \leq 1}$.
-The dual solution $\thetaopt$ is unique because the $f_i^*$'s are $\gamma$-strongly convex \citep[Thm 4.2.1 p.
-82]{Hiriart-Urruty_Lemarechal93b} and the KKT conditions read:
+The dual solution $\thetaopt$ is unique because the $f_i^*$'s are $\gamma$-strongly convex \citep[Thm 4.2.1]{Hiriart-Urruty_Lemarechal93b} and the KKT conditions read:

 If for $u \in \bbR^n$ we write $F(u) \eqdef \sum_{i=1}^n f_i (u_i)$, the link equation reads $\thetaopt = - \nabla F(X\betaopt) / \lambda$.

 For any $(\beta, \theta) \in \bbR^p \times \Delta_X$, one has $\cD(\theta) \leq \cP(\beta)$, and $\cD(\thetaopt) = \cP(\betaopt)$.
 The duality gap $\cP(\beta) - \cD(\theta)$ can thus be used as an upper bound for the sub-optimality of a primal vector $\beta$: for any $\epsilon > 0$, any $\beta \in \bbR^p$, and any feasible $\theta \in \Delta_X$: